sssvip/algorithms4th/src/fundamentals/list/README.md

 #### d.
 Conclusion about indexTest()
 Although just a little mistake about to control the value of i in the for cycle,but it can show the careless when code.
 More careful,more careful.

+### 5. The end about MiniArrayList
+more test see the MiniArrayListCompareTest.java.
+I use the method above to research the API of List,include improve impression and code ability.

+fixed issues include #5, #6, #7.

+To be honest,This MiniArrayList has many issue,and many not implement method,such as return null value.To complete the MiniArrayList have a simple way that use the method like `addTest` and `indexTest` process.

+Just use many time to see ArrayList source code and compare with it.
+And you fix it.

+This time to implement the MiniArrayList can find many issue about mine.I hope their level is getting better and better about thinking and coding.